l1npengtul/kindkapibari/coconutpak/README.md

 We also have some helpful custom functions to help you:
 - `genderreplace`:
+  - Chooses the correct form based on the user's preferred gender.
   - Usage: `{{genderreplace(fem=[F], masc=[M], nb=[N], cs=[C])}}`
     - where:
       - [F]: Feminine Form (String)